CarlGao4/Muse-Sounds/status.md

 ### Uploaded original SFZ files

-If an instrument is not listed here, it means that it doesn't have its own SFZ file or I haven't noticied that the instrument.
+If an instrument is not listed here, it means that it doesn't have its own SFZ file or I haven't noticied that instrument.

 These SFZ files are **NOT** standard and should be modified before using in other software.

+Instruments in *italic* means that some SFZ files are not extracted.
+See below [SFZ files failed to extract or convert](#sfz-files-failed-to-extract-or-convert) for more information.

 - [ ] Muse Brass `0.4.4`
   - [ ] Bass Trombone